How Life Is Celebrated Through Day of the Dead in Mexico

 For those looking for a real party, the capital city is the place to be

-Night Parade during Dead of the Dead celebrations
+Night parade during Dead of the Dead celebrations

 Guadalajara

-Cancún, Cozumel, and Riviera Maya
+The Caribbean Coast: Cancún, Cozumel, and the Riviera Maya

-Cancún hosts a multi-day Festival del Día de los Muertos, filled with performances, art, and food.
+Cancún hosts a multi-day Festival del Día de Muertos, filled with performances, art, and food.
 The festival takes place throughout the city, including downtown and along Cancún's Hotel Zone, where visitors can enjoy vibrant altars and live performances near the beach.

 In Playa del Carmen, the coastline lights up with a massive Day of the Dead parade.
 Each year, a giant procession winds its way down La Quinta Avenida, creating a colorful and exciting atmosphere.
 It’s an experience that shouldn’t be missed during your visit to the Day of the Dead festival in Mexico.
-Indulge in an all-inclusive hotel in Playa del Carmen to make the stay as relaxed as possible.
+Indulge in an all-inclusive hotel in Playa del Carmen to make your stay as relaxed as possible.

 Everywhere you turn, you’ll discover colorful alters, parades, and celebrations